nhoteling/gasreceipts/README.md

-# gasreceipts project
+# Gas Receipts project

-Analysis of gas receipts data
-from April 2005 to present
+Analysis of gas receipts data from April 2005 to present.
+See analysis [here](https://nhoteling.github.io/gasreceipts/)